Apple Developer Certificate vs Enterprise Certificate

-If you’ve looked into sideloading iOS apps, you’ve likely encountered both terms: "developer certificate" and "enterprise certificate."
+If you've looked into sideloading iOS apps, you've likely encountered both terms: "developer certificate" and "enterprise certificate."
 They both let you install apps outside the App Store, but they work very differently, carry very different risks, and are intended for completely different use cases.
+Understanding the distinction matters because choosing the wrong type can leave your apps broken with no warning.

 A Quick Overview

-Developer Certificate — Recommended for sideloading
+Developer Certificate

 - Apple Developer Program ($99/yr)